Automated 2-component potting

 The industry standard in many sectors

-The great advantage is that potting can be achieved through fully or partly automated processing and dispensing.
-The part application is carried out in an economical and reliable fashion with an automatic SONDERHOFF mixing and dosing system.
+The main advantage is that potting can be achieved through fully or partly automated processing and dispensing.
+The part application is carried out in an economical and reliable fashion with a fully automatic SONDERHOFF mixing and dosing machine.

-When the potting has cured, it protects electrical and electronic parts from damp, dust, dirt, temperature, shock and accidental contact.
-Potting improves the electrical insulation and can be rendered fire-resistant.
+Once the potting has cured, it protects electrical and electronic parts from damp, dust, dirt, temperature, shock and accidental contact.

 The chemistry makes it possible